-ne num mude.

-- that God so much cared for the priest's the for the ox's living that in respect

-h the other, God cared not for the ox 5

-- ould understand thereby that we should in 5

-e priest which laboreth with us in spiritual

-• us his temporal living.
-And I ween

-ith Saint Paul for that exposition.
+But yet saw Saint Paul that God so much cared for the priest's living above that he careth for the ox's living... that in respect of the one compared with the other, God cared not for the ox at all... but would we should understand thereby that we should in any wise provide that the priest which laboreth with us in spiritual business should have of us his temporal living.
+And I ween Tyndale is even angry with Saint Paul for that exposition.

-other texts in the Old Law which in like 10

-• tion, by goodly and fruitful allegories, 10

-books appeareth.
-All which will Tyndale

-ny wise, and will have none allegories at
+Now are there many other texts in the Old Law which in like wise receive like exposition, by goodly and fruitful allegories, as in the old holy saints' books appeareth.
+All which will Tyndale here have wiped out in any wise, and will have none allegories at all.

-all. ing wise, and will have none anegories at

-xpoundeth by an allegory the text of Scripture 15

-1 Kgs 1:1-4 that the holy prophet David, by the 15

-1 Kgs 1.1-4 counsel of his physicians, when he

-waved very cold for age , took to wife besides all his other wives the

-at could be found in all the country

-e in his presence by day, and lie in his 20
+Holy Saint Jerome expoundeth by an allegory the text of Scripture counsel of his physicians, when he waxed very cold for age, took to wife besides all his other wives the fairest young maiden that could be found in all the country about, to do him pleasure in his presence by day, and lie in his arms and keep him warm a-nights.

-n a-nights.
 This text was true indeed.
-20

-octor Saint Jerome, in all that ever he can,

-• tion of the letter to the looking upon the

-ds of the text never so true yet thought,

-ed, holy saint that God caused that story to 25

-re rather for the fruit that folk shall take 23

-ne allegory that God would into some man

-o make us muse and study and devise upon

-g David's deed, whereby some old husband

-l wife lie, and take cold in, a bed 30

-a young, pretty prim to bed to keep his back 50

-warm, for physic. young, pretty print to bed to keep his back

-ay that the allegories written upon the

-• e very fruitful, whatsoever Tyndale say

-er have suffered so many blessed, holy men 35

-out them but that himself both 55

-vised those texts in such wise also that

-Toresaw the fruit and dev viscu mose ickis in such wisc also mat
+And yet doth that holy doctor Saint Jerome, in all that ever he can, draw from the consideration of the letter to the looking upon the allegory.
+For be the words of the text never so true... yet thought, as it seemeth, that blessed, holy saint that God caused that story to be written in the Scripture rather for the fruit that folk shall take by some good, wholesome allegory that God would into some man inspire thereupon, than to make us muse and study and devise upon the only example of King David's deed, whereby some old husband would learn to let his old wife lie, and take cold in, a bed alone, and himself take a young, pretty prim to bed to keep his back warm, for physic.